 - React to an IT security incident by following the procedures established by your firm

-All three capabilities are key to building and maintaining a culture of cybersecurity awareness that successfully mitigates an IT security incident and minimizes the cost of a breach when an attack does occur.
+All three capabilities are crucial to building and maintaining a culture of cybersecurity awareness that successfully mitigates an IT security incident and minimizes the cost of a breach when an attack does occur.

 The Cost of a Cybersecurity Incident